-1. Meeting Date Requested: 06 / 24 / 20

-2. General Information: Session: Open Executive - See instructions for the applicable laws, then choose one:
+Session: 🔀 Open 🗌 Executive - See instructions for the applicable laws, then choose one:

 Agenda Header: Appointments

-удении пециент

-☐ Accept as Information only
+Accept as Information only

+X Action - please describe:

 Determine next steps regarding one (1) vacancy(ies) - Oneida ESC Group, LLC - Board of Managers

 3. Supporting Materials Report Resolution Contract Other:

 1 3

-2.
+2. 4.

-Business Committee signature required 4.
-Budget Information
+Business Committee signature required

-☐ Budgeted - Tribal Contribution ☐ Budgeted - Grant Funded ☐ Unbudgeted
+4. Budget Information

 5. Submission

 Authorized Sponsor / Liaison: Lisa Summers, Secretary

 Primary Requestor/Submitter: Brooke Doxtator, Boards, Committees, and Commissions Supervisor Your Name, Title / Dept. or Tribal Member

 Additional Requestor:

-Name, Title / Dept. Additional Requestor:

 Name, Title / Dept.

+Additional Requestor: Name, Title / Dept.

 One (1) vacancy(ies) was posted for the Oneida ESC Group, LLC - Board of Managers for a term ending June 30, 2023.

+The application deadline was June 12, 2020 and one (1) application(s) was received for the following applicant(s):

+Leslie Wheelock

-The application deadline was June 12, 2020 and one (1) application(s) was received for the following applicant(s): Leslie Wheelock Select action(s) provided below: (1) accept the selected the applicant(s) and appoint to term ending June 30, 2023; OR (a) reject the selected applicant(s) and oppose the vote; OR (2) repost the vacancy(ies) due to an insufficient number of applicants; OR (3) request the Secretary to re-notice the vacancy(ies) due to ineligible, unqualified, or under qualified applicants
+Select action(s) provided below:

+(1) accept the selected the applicant(s) and appoint to term ending June 30, 2023; OR (a) reject the selected applicant(s) and oppose the vote; OR

+(2) repost the vacancy(ies) due to an insufficient number of applicants; OR

+(3) request the Secretary to re-notice the vacancy(ies) due to ineligible, unqualified, or under qualified applicants

-- 1) Save a copy of this form for your records. - 2) Print this form as a \.pdf OR print and scan this form in as \.pdf. - 3) E-mail this form and all supporting materials in a SINGLE \.pdf file to: BC\Agenda\Requests@oneidanation.org
+3) E-mail this form and all supporting materials in a SINGLE .pdf file to: BC_Agenda_Requests@oneidanation.org